google/applied-machine-learning-intensive/v2/06_other_models/03_bayes/slides.md

 <!--

 Note that argmax or "arguments of the maxima" are the points in the domain that maximize a given function.
-So what we're looking for is the "spam" value that mazimizes the probability that an email is spam given whether or not particular words are present.
+So what we're looking for is the "spam" value that maximizes the probability that an email is spam given whether or not particular words are present.

 -->